ruizb/glossary-typescript/README.md

 ### Ambient declaration

-An ambient declaration lets you tell the compiler that a global variable/function exists, and which type it has: "I know you can't find it but trust me, this variable/function exists at runtime, and it has this type".
+An ambient declaration lets the developer tell the compiler that a global variable/function exists, and which type it has: "I know you can't find it but trust me, this variable/function exists at runtime, and it has _this_ type".
 The `declare` keyword lets you write such declaration.

 ##### Example